onebeyond/org-infra-template/README.md

 # org-infra

+:warning: Important notice! :warning:
+Make sure to contribute this docs before doing it on your repo based on these.
+That's something you should keep in mind in case you want to still receive updates from this template on your project.

+Same for new variables or resources added by you lately.
+For example, if you are missing a resource that this template does not currently provide, let's say `repositories/templates/github_dependabot_secret.tf` don't add that to your project directly.
+Make sure to follow the <a href="https://github.com/onebeyond/org-infra-template?tab=coc-ov-file">How to Contribute guide</a> for creating a **Pull Request** including your changes for being reflected on this template before.

+In that way, you are always gonna be able to benefit from the updates of this template.

 ## Terraform state

 Terraform states are stored in a backend remotely in an AWS S3 bucket.
 This bucket must be a non-public one, encrypted and have versioning enabled to prevent data loss.